natenka/pyneng-book-en/docs/source/book/13_iterator_generator/iterator.rst

 This is very important when working with large files of thousands and hundreds of thousands of lines, such as log files.

-Therefore, when working with files in Python, the most commonly used construction is:
+Therefore, when working with files in Python, the most commonly used expression is:

 .. code:: python